 So, what have we got?

 Obsession is for sure not UFO‘s best album, but one of the most mature with a swagger to boot – at least at this point back in time.
-I really like the oomph Phil puts into his tunes, a real step forward.
-At the end of the day all stands and falls with band performance – and this is just stellar.
+I really like the oomph Mogg puts into his tunes, and that’s a real step forward.
+At the end of the day, all stands and falls with band performance which on this record is just stellar.
 This – combined with great guitar work – makes Obsession one of the better records UFO ever created.
 But for sure not THE best.
 But this type of evaluation is – as always – a tricky one and remains in the eyes of the beholder.

 Record Rating: 7/10 | Label: Chrysalis Records | Web: Official Site